-If you arrive late for an examination you will not be given additional time to complete the examination, including online exams and exams being taken in the Testing Center.
-If you will be unable to take an examination due to an emergency, you must notify the instructor prior to the start of the examination.
+If a student arrives late for an examination they will not be given additional time to complete the examination, including online exams and exams being taken in the Testing Center.
+If a student will be unable to take an examination due to an emergency, they must notify the instructor prior to the start of the examination.
 Failure to meet this requirement will result in a grade of zero (0) for the exam.
-If you miss an exam due to illness, medical documentation may need to be provided and the exam scheduled for as soon as the student returns.
+If a student misses an exam due to illness, medical documentation may need to be provided and the exam scheduled for as soon as the student returns.
+Allowing a remotely proctored exam in place of an in person exam is at the discretion of the instructor and the availability for remote proctoring.